VereSchulpen/Super-Host-worth-it-/README.md

 A quantitative analysis will be made on the dataset of Airbnb to answer the research question wether there is difference in pricing between super hosts and non-super hosts.
 The method is quantitative because we measure in numbers.
 The columns of the dataset of Venice will be analysed from an CSV file in R-studio and uploaded to Github.

+A simple linear regression will be used as our method to analyse if there is a difference in pricing between super hosts and non-superhosts.
+This due to the fact that our independent variable will be a binary variable.
+Hereby the independent variable (IV) host_is_superhost will first be transformed into a binary variable, a so-called dummy variable.
+Furthermore, the dependent variable (DV) price has to be transformed into a numeric.

 First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.